shuji-oh/PLI_TDC_for_CAN/README.md

 The code consists of three parts:

-1. Hardware source programs written by Verilog HDL for intel FPGA cyclone III and V.
+1. Hardware source programs written by Verilog HDL for intel DE0-CV Cyclone V FPGA.
 2. Machine learning scripts implemented by Python 3 and the Proof-of-Concept data.
 3. SPI receiver programs implemented by C for receiving the raw delay-time data.